 FERNRIDE secures $31 million in Series A funding

-German company Fernride has successfully closed a Series A funding round, raising a total of $31 million.
-The funding will be used to accelerate the transition to automated and sustainable logistics.
+The German company Fernride has successfully completed a Series A financing round, raising a total of 31 million US dollars.
+The funds will be used to accelerate the transition to automated and sustainable logistics.

-Munich, Germany - The company has raised $31 million in a Series A financing round.
+Munich - The company has raised 31 million US dollars in a Series A financing round.
 Fernride is a pioneer in the field of autonomous and electric trucks and has gained the trust of leading industrial groups such as Volkswagen, DB Schenker, BSH and HHLA.
-The funding will enable increased collaboration with existing and new customers, as well as further development of the "human-assisted autonomy" technology.
+The funding will enable increased collaboration with existing and new customers and the further development of human-assisted autonomy technology.

-As we profoundly change the way the logistics industry operates, it is critical to work with some of the leading players in the industry.
+As we are profoundly changing the way the logistics industry operates, it is crucial to work with some of the leading players in the industry.

 Hendrik Kramer, CEO & Co-Founder FERNRIDE

-Fernride has succeeded as a company in bringing autonomous driving technology into operational use for customers.
-The logistics industry is facing major challenges such as a shortage of truck drivers, rising CO2 emissions, and low profit margins.
+Fernride as a company has managed to successfully bring autonomous driving technology into operational use for customers.
+The logistics industry is facing major challenges such as a shortage of truck drivers, rising CO2 emissions and low profit margins.
 These issues are already having a significant impact and are expected to increase.
-The company's approach provides a solution to these industry-specific challenges by developing a seamlessly integratable end-to-end solution that enables the reliable operation of driverless trucks.
-The company already has over 1,000 trucks in operation in its European customers' yard and port logistics operations and offers an easily scalable solution through its "human-assisted autonomy" approach.
+The company's approach offers a solution to these industry-specific challenges by developing a seamlessly integrated end-to-end solution that enables the reliable operation of driverless trucks.
+The company already has over 1,000 trucks in operation in the yard and port logistics of its European customers and offers an easily scalable solution through its human-assisted autonomy approach.

 The company was founded by Hendrik Kramer, Maximilian Fisser and Jean-Michael Georg and employs over 120 people at locations in Munich and Wolfsburg.
-Starbase previously reported a Series A funding round for Fernride of EUR 7.1 million in 2021.
-With the additional federation money, the company was able to raise a total of EUR 10 million at that time.
+Starbase already reported a Series A financing round for Fernride of EUR 7.1 million in 2021.
+With the additional funding, the company was able to raise a total of EUR 10 million at the time.

 Newsletter